-Now when I was a young man I carried me pack

-And I lived the free life of the rover.

-From the Murray's green basin to the dusty outback,

-Well, I waltzed my Matilda all over.

-Then in 1915, my country said, "Son,

-It's time you stop ramblin', there's work to be done."

-So they gave me a tin hat, and they gave me a gun,

-And they marched me away to the war.
+When I was a young man an' carried a pack I lived the free life of the rover.
+From the Murray's green banks to the dusty outback, I waltzed my matilda all over.
+Then in 1915, the country said, "Son, No time for roamin', there's work to be done."
+And they gave me a tin hat, they gave me a gun, And they sent me away to the war.

-And the band played "Waltzing Matilda,"

-As the ship pulled away from the quay,

-And amidst all the cheers, the flag waving, and tears,

-We sailed off for Gallipoli.
+And the band played "Waltzing Matilda," As our ship pulled away from the quay, And amidst all the cheers, the flag waving, and tears, We sailed off to Gallipoli.

-And how well I remember that terrible day, How our blood stained the sand and the water; And of how in that hell that they call Suvla Bay We were butchered like lambs at the slaughter.
-Johnny Turk, he was waitin', he primed himself well; He showered us with bullets, and he rained us with Shell --

-And in five minutes flat, he'd blown us all to hell, Nearly blew us right back to Australia.
+How well I remember that terrible day, When our blood stained the sand and the water; And how in that hell that they call Suvla Bay We were butchered like lambs at the slaughter.
+Johnny Turk, he was waitin', he primed himself well; Showered us with bullets, and he rained us with shell And in ten seconds flat, he'd blown us to hell, Nea'ly blew us right back to Australia.

-But the band played "Waltzing Matilda," When we stopped to bury our slain, Well, we buried ours, and the Turks buried theirs, Then we started all over again.
+And the band played "Waltzing Matilda," When we stopped to bury the slain, We buried our men, the Turks buried theirs, Then we started all over again.